bogeyman76/lambda_sms/README.md

 # lambda_sms
-Sends a text message to a phone number from AWS Lambda
+Description: Sends a text message to a phone number from AWS Lambda

 This is a sample script of how to send a text message from Lambda.